opensemanticworld/rapsql/README.md

 ## RAPSQL Features ##

 ### Cypher query via REST + JSON response ###
 We can use either curl or swagger if you have this service set up.
-Here's an example to interact with Swagger UI to perform cypher quieries:
+Here's an example to interact with Swagger UI to perform cypher queries:

 1. Open Swagger UI in browser http://localhost:8080/#/(rpc)%20rapsql_query/post_rpc_rapsql_query
 2. Push button 'Try it out' (on top right of this rpc)